Carol’s Easy Steak Marinade

 This perfect steak marinade only has six ingredients, and a few of them are things that I bet you keep on hand.
 This recipe is good on most any cut of steak of beef, and the marinating time is really flexible.
 And you can mix the marinade up right in the bag you’re going to use to marinate the meat in!
 It doesn’t get much easier than that.

-How long do you need to marinate the steak for this easy steak marinade recipe?
+How much marinating time do you need for this easy steak marinade recipe?

 How can you tell when steak is done on the grill?